Xaephia/CanvasQOL/README.md

 # CanvasQOL
 A tampermonkey script to aid in some of the repetitive grading tasks one might face in canvas.
+Currently speedgrader-exclusive, but scope may expand in the future.

 ## Installation
 First, install Tampermonkey to your browser from <a href="https://www.tampermonkey.net/">this page</a>.